ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/datadog-alerts-fail-load-test.md

 ![datadog_pull_2]({{ site.baseurl }}/assets/img/v4/how-to-tutorials/how-to-use-datadog-alerts-to-fail-k6-test/datadog_pull_2.png)
 ![datadog_pull_1]({{ site.baseurl }}/assets/img/v4/how-to-tutorials/how-to-use-datadog-alerts-to-fail-k6-test/datadog_pull_1.png)

-Now the monitor will appear in the DataDog Event Stream if the metric threshold is reached.
+Now the monitor will appear in the Datadog Event Stream if the metric threshold is reached.
 This is what we will look for when we evaluate the LoadImpact Thresholds later.

 ***